-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 The programmer, the renowned Dutch computer scientist Edsger Dijkstra wrote in 1988, “has to be able to think in terms of conceptual hierarchies that are much deeper than a single mind ever needed to face before.”
 Dijkstra meant this as a warning.
 As programmers eagerly poured software into critical systems, they became, more and more, the linchpins of the built world—and Dijkstra thought they had perhaps overestimated themselves.

 What made programming so difficult was that it required you to think like a computer.
-The strangeness of it was in some sense more vivid in the early days of computing, when code took the form of literal 1s and 0s.
+The strangeness of it was in some sense more vivid in the early days of computing, when code took the form of literal ones and zeros.
 Anyone looking over a programmer’s shoulder as they pored over line after line like “100001010011” and “000010011110” would have seen just how alienated the programmer was from the actual problems they were trying to solve; it would have been impossible to tell whether they were trying to calculate artillery trajectories or simulate a game of tic-tac-toe.
 The introduction of programming languages like Fortran and C, which resemble English, and tools, known as “integrated development environments,” or IDEs, that help correct simple mistakes (like Microsoft Word’s grammar checker but for code), obscured, though did little to actually change, this basic alienation—the fact that the programmer didn’t work on a problem directly, but rather spent their days writing out instructions for a machine.

-“The problem is that software engineers don’t understand the problem they’re trying to solve, and don’t care to,” says Leveson, the MIT software safety expert.
+“The problem is that software engineers don’t understand the problem they’re trying to solve, and don’t care to,” says Leveson, the MIT software-safety expert.
 The reason is that they’re too wrapped up in getting their code to work.
 “Software engineers like to provide all kinds of tools and stuff for coding errors,” she says, referring to IDEs.
 “The serious problems that have happened with software have to do with requirements, not coding errors.”
 When you’re writing code that controls a car’s throttle, for instance, what’s important is the rules about when and how and by how much to open it.
 But these systems have become so complicated that hardly anyone can keep them straight in their head.
 “There’s 100 million lines of code in cars now,” Leveson says.
 “You just cannot anticipate all these things.”

 In September 2007, Jean Bookout was driving on the highway with her best friend in a Toyota Camry when the accelerator seemed to get stuck.
 When she took her foot off the pedal, the car didn’t slow down.
 She tried the brakes but they seemed to have lost their power.
 As she swerved toward an off-ramp going 50 miles per hour, she pulled the emergency brake.
 The car left a skid mark 150 feet long before running into an embankment by the side of the road.
 The passenger was killed.
 Bookout woke up in a hospital a month later.

-The incident was one of many in a nearly decade-long investigation into claims of so-called “unintended acceleration” in Toyota cars.
+The incident was one of many in a nearly decade-long investigation into claims of so-called unintended acceleration in Toyota cars.
 Toyota blamed the incidents on poorly designed floor mats, “sticky” pedals, and driver error, but outsiders suspected that faulty software might be responsible.
 The National Highway Traffic Safety Administration enlisted software experts from NASA to perform an intensive review of Toyota’s code.
 After nearly 10 months, the NASA team hadn’t found evidence that software was the cause—but said they couldn’t prove it wasn’t.

 It was during litigation of the Bookout accident that someone finally found a convincing connection.
 Michael Barr, an expert witness for the plaintiff, had a team of software experts spend 18 months with the Toyota code, picking up where NASA left off.
 Barr described what they found as “spaghetti code,” programmer lingo for software that has become a tangled mess.
 Code turns to spaghetti when it accretes over many years, with feature after feature piling on top of, and being woven around, what’s already there; eventually the code becomes impossible to follow, let alone to test exhaustively for flaws.